JackTesla/DirFileCopy/README.md

 5. The file name supports setting in the form of wildcards.
 Software under Windows
 6. The files that have been transferred under the same folder last time will no longer be copied

+Instructions:
+1. Install jdk8 or above
+2. The command line enters the directory of this java file
+3. Execute javac DirFileCopy.java
+4. Execute java DirFileCopy
+5. As long as the location of the java file remains unchanged, you only need to enter the directory where the java file is located and execute java DirFileCopy

 实现某一文件夹向多个磁盘分发的程序。

 功能：